 7 -1771 his daughter Elizabeth Hicks was born in Albany, NY. her death was in 1807.

 8 -1774 his son Joshua Hicks was born in Sugar Run, Bradford Cty, PA., died in 1838 in Marysburgh, Prince Edwards, Ontario, Canada.

-—– Edward Hicks was an entrepeneur who not only settled on the frontier, but was also actively involved in organizing settlements in the frontier.
+Edward Hicks was an entrepeneur who not only settled on the frontier, but was also actively involved in organizing settlements in the frontier.
 The Hicks’ had 600 acres of frontier lands on the Susquehannah.
-When the lands were laid out in 1774 and subsequently settled in 1775, he was one of the principle organizers, becoming in the process the first white settler in Wilmot Township, Bradbury County PA.
+He was one of the principle organizers, becoming in the process the first white settler in Wilmot Township, Bradbury County PA.

 —–There is also evidence that Edward developed land in New York, especially with George Hicks in that part of New York which ultimately became part of New Hampshire.
 He may have done this also around Dutchess County.
 The Susquehannah lands were part of the Connecticut and Pennsylvania lands settlement.
 The indications are that those enterprises in which Edward Hicks was involved were on a very large scale.

 —-There is much debate on who Edward’s parents are.
 The one I’ve seen online from a John Hicks – is that he is a descendant of Thomas Hicks.
 How does an ordinary farm boy learn to do this all of this development?
 From whence the inspiration?
 It would certainly help if your grandfather were Thomas Hicks, land developer and Judge, whose activities in developing vast acreages of land are well documented.
 Thomas of course was Isaac’s father and this activity of Edward, so resembles that of Thomas Hicks.